 Using simple one and two-light setups, Jeff offers easy-to-understand processes for controlling and shaping light best suited for male subjects.
 PRO EDU provides everything you need to recreate the images that Jeff Rojas creates in this male photography tutorial.

 Take advantage of this overlooked genre of photography and create value for your work by specializing in the untapped market of photographing men.

 Welcome to Photographing Men with Jeff Rojas.
 In this series, explore the process of photographing men across commercial, corporate and cinematic setups.
 Focus on lighting, perspective, modifiers, and tone.
 But beyond the technical, learn how to create comfortable, confident imagery that evokes men across different context.
-Examine shape, style, wardrobe fit, and how body language can communicate different messages.
+Examine shape, style, wardrobe fit, and how body language can communicate different messages while photographing men.
 Learn to create confident, stand out images from shooting through to retouching.
 Learn to add on set environmental elements for dimension and atmosphere, as well as in post.
 Create dynamic, beautiful portraiture for men.

 Identifying Facial Shapes (8:35)